 Roadway link analysis shall be performed by comparing the Average Daily Traffic (ADT) on a segment to the Roadway Segment Analysis as shown in Thresholds and Methodology Sections.

-Roadway link analysis is always required for a TIA analyzing a GPA, SP or SPA.
+Roadway link analysis is always required for a TIA analyzing a GPA, SP or SPA and may be required for other studies.

 GENERAL PLAN AMENDMENTS, SPECIFIC PLANS, SPECIFIC PLAN AMENDMENTS OR LANE USE CHANGES